Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Did people really care about changing the rules around capital formation?
 Did they really care about democratizing investing access?
 Did they really care about reforming accredited investor laws, financial disclosures and AML/KYC requirements?

-Many commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [these](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the frenzy of revolution.
+Many intellectual commentators [rallied](https://messari.substack.com/p/securities-law-and-crypto-unqualified) [against](https://vinnylingham.com/democratizing-crypto-investing-133f3108ecb6) [these](http://averagejoecrypto.com/crypto-accredited-investors-fix-rules/) during the run-up, but this too was probably just part of the frenzy of revolution.
 I don't see much clamoring for this in 2019.

 As for the file sharing revolution—copyright law is, for all intents and purposes, mostly intact 20 years later.